smihir/kronos/README.md

 # Kronos
 Kronos is a simple periodic task scheduler.
 Each task is run in a separate thread.
-Task is written as a C++ class, example of a simple module is [here](src/modules/test.cpp).
+Task is written as a C++ class in a Kronos module, example of a simple module is [here](src/modules/test.cpp).
 The scheduler has been tested on Ubuntu 14.04.
 The scheduler can be compiled and run on OSX, but some modules will not work on OSX.

 ## Compiling
 ```